 Field-hunting tip

-Look in fumarole deposits country — that is the host setting where kudriavite typically forms.
+Look in fumarole deposits country, the host setting where kudriavite typically forms.
 If you start seeing greenockite, wurtzite, sulfur in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.